 Spending forever on a treadmill or doing any aerobic exercise is futile without goals.
-If you are frustrated with your training and have been unable to reach your fitness or weight loss goals, ensure you are following a cardio plan that gets you results quickly and effectively.
-Long and short aerobic exercises are beneficial for 45-year-olds if managed appropriately.
+If you're frustrated with your training and have been unable to reach your fitness or weight loss goals, ensure you follow a cardio plan that gets you results quickly and effectively.

 Make Me Healthy

 A lack of time is a major reason you may not be hitting the road or taking an aerobics class, especially when business and family duties are tight on your heels.
 While most major organization suggest healthy adults to do about 150 minutes of moderate-intensity physical activity weekly, you can reduce your risk of cardiovascular disease and premature death by fulfilling half of the recommendation.

 If time is tight, help your health along by raising your heart rate three times a week for 25 minutes.
 Whatever form of activity you choose — jogging, vigorous landscaping or circuit training — be sure to get your heart pumping.
 Make these short sessions intense, so it's hard to sing a song or talk in sentences longer than three words.

 To lose fat, you must drop the excuse of not having time to exercise.
 It’s a big goal to lose weight, and a bigger challenge to keep the weight off.
 You need more than 250 minutes of moderate-intensity activity every week to lose one to two pounds per week, according to the American College of Sports Medicine.

 Reduce your risk of injury by varying the type of exercise you do during the week.
 A combination of group exercise classes, outdoor hiking and elliptical routines throughout the week can be effective.
 But consider adding a circuit training class that utilizes aerobic and resistance training intervals.
 As long as your heart rate remains elevated, it counts toward your weekly accumulation of aerobic activity, burning fat and toning your muscles.